A brief history of time: The development of the Digital Mellotron

 The keys don't just feel great, they are also very durable.
 The high quality of the workmanship and attention to manufacturing details gives you a remarkable lifetime of 3 million hits.

 We design our products for beauty, we engineer them for perfection and we hand build them ourselves in Stockholm.
 Our outstanding quality is also our contribution to a sustainable world.
 All electronic contacts in our instruments are gold-plated for lifelong durability and tested to guarantee a trustworthy investment in quality.

 The body of the M4000D mini is made of airplane grade aluminum making it both light, sturdy and perfect for touring.
 Added to that is a high-quality powder coating giving a durable, luxurious finish.
-We offer five years warranty on all products sold through our webpage.
+We offer 1 year warranty on manufacturing faults, but we always support our instruments.

 An interface defined by simplicity.